-As the name tells, Amaro Montenegro is a member of the Amaro family.
-This category of liqueurs results from infusing a selection of herbs, plants, flowers, barks, and roots into a base spirit.
+As the name tells, Amaro Montenegro is a member of the Amaro liqueur family.
+It's an extremely popular, amber-colored, herbal liqueur from Bologna, Italy, and is made from 40 different botanicals.
+This selection of herbs, plants, flowers, barks, and roots is infused into a neutral base spirit.

 Initially named Elisivir Lungavita, the liqueur was renamed Amaro Montenegro in honor of Italy's second Queen - Princess Elena of Montenegro.
 And until today, it remains one of Italy's best-selling Amari.

-A total of 40 different botanicals create the distinct taste of Amaro Montenegro.
-The brand uses a complex multi-step process to create the perfect balance between all those ingredients.
+In total, 40 different botanicals create the distinct taste of Amaro Montenegro.
+Amaro Montenegro uses a complex multi-step process to create the perfect balance of flavors between the ingredients.

 What does Amaro Montenegro taste like?